 In 1996, the same year “Independence Day”(one of my favorite movie of all time) came out, the band released their first hit single “Wannabe,” the song became a commercial success, catapulting their way to the music charts ranking #1.
 More songs were released on their debut album “Spice” proving they are not just a one hit wonder.
 As a result from music listeners & critics, The Spice Girls became an international phenomenon since The Beatles.
 Spawning countless merchandise, endorsement deals, & a motion picture about them, similar to The Beatles films like Hard Days Night and Yellow Submarine.
 Thus, the film “Spice World” was born.

-Released in 1997 in the U.K. & 1998 in the U.S. It made enough money at the box office, but it became a critical failure from critics.
+Released in 1997 (same year Men In Black came out) in the U.K. & 1998 (same year Armageddon came out) in the U.S. It made enough money at the box office, but it became a critical failure from critics.
 There are problems in this film, I mean a lot, so let me point out the flaws of the film.